yu45020/Text_Segmentation_Image_Inpainting/ReadME.md

 Training on [Danbooru2017](https://www.gwern.net/Danbooru2017#rsync) is completed.
 I select the top 500 labels from descriptive tags and 113K images that have the most tags.
 Each training sample has at least 20 tags, and the top 1,000 images have more than 100 tags.
 The model is trained on Nvidia-V100 for over 20 hours with cyclical learning rate.
 One epoch takes around 1.5 hours.
 Since the goal is transfer learning, I stop training before the model converges.

  ##### July 14th
- Training on text detection is completed.
+ Training on text segmentation is completed.
 Training takes 2 stages: I freeze the encoder in the first stage and monitor the performance on the  validation set.
 Before the model over-fits the training samples, I then re-train all parameters.

  I have only 2k training images, but the model performance seems acceptable.
 I need to collect more data since the model is over-fitting the samples.